098765d/dualPredictor/README.md

 ---

-Based on the research paper **_"Early Detecting and Supporting At-Risk University Students through Data Analytics and Intervention"(2024)_**, this Python package ([dualPredictor on PyPI](https://pypi.org/project/dualPredictor/); [dualPredictor on GitHub](https://github.com/098765d/dualPredictor/)) integrates regression analysis with binary classification to predict student academic outcomes.
+Based on the research paper **Dong, C. et al. (2025).
+A Data-Analytical Framework for the Early Detection of At-Risk Students in Higher Education.
+Accepted at the 14th International Conference on Educational and Information Technology (ICEIT 2025), Published in Springer LNET Edited Volume.**, this Python package ([dualPredictor on PyPI](https://pypi.org/project/dualPredictor/); [dualPredictor on GitHub](https://github.com/098765d/dualPredictor/)) integrates regression analysis with binary classification to predict student academic outcomes.
 Designed for ease of use, this package allows educators to train models, make predictions, and visualize results with **just one line of code** using **their own datasets**.
 This accessibility ensures that sophisticated algorithms are readily available to users with varying levels of IT expertise.

 ## Table of Contents
 <details>